This page is sponsored by:

 biography

-Born in Pasadena, California, in November 1905, famed western actor Joel McCrea began pursuing an acting career while still a child.
+Joel McCrea Born in Pasadena, California, on November 5, 1905, famed western actor Joel McCrea began pursuing an acting career while still a child.
 By the time he was a teenager, McCrea was working as a stunt double and extra in silent films, a vocation he continued while he attended college at Pomona.
 After college, McCrea gained acting experience onstage and continued appearing in silent films, usually in bit parts.
-His breakthrough role came in the 1929 release The Jazz Age, a starring vehicle for Douglas Fairbanks Jr; this was followed by a meatier role in Cecil B. DeMille's Dynamite (1929).
+His breakthrough role came in the FBO drama The Jazz Age (1929; with Douglas Fairbanks Jr.); this was followed by a meatier role in Cecil B. DeMille's Dynamite (1929; with Conrad Nagel).
 In 1930, he was put under contract by RKO Radio Pictures, and the studio cast him in a string of big-budget films.
 Later in his career, McCrea was under contract to Paramount and Universal-International.

-McCrea met fellow RKO contract player Frances Dee when they appeared in The Silver Cord (1933), and the couple married not long after filming was completed.
+McCrea met fellow RKO contract player Frances Dee when they appeared in The Silver Cord (1933; with Irene Dunne), and the couple married not long after filming was completed.
 McCrea and Dee had three children, including actor Jody McCrea, who appeared in a number of films in the 1950s and 1960s, including Bikini Beach, Muscle Beach Party, and Pajama Party.

 the films of joel mccrea